savonet/liquidsoap/doc/content/language.md

 - `LIQ_CACHE_USER_FILE_PERMS`: set the permissions used when creating a user cache file.
 Default: `0o600`
 - `LIQ_CACHE_MAX_DAYS`: set the maximum days a cache file can be stored before it is eligible to be deleted during the next cache maintenance pass.
 - `LIQ_CACHE_MAX_FILES`: set the maximum number of files in each cache directory.
 Older files are removed first.
-- `LIQ_COMPACT_AFTER_TYPECHECK`: Set to compact memory after typechecking when caching is not available.